mennosc/PathfindingVisualizer/README.md

 - Breadth-first Search: Grid traversal by looking at all neighbors of the starting nodes, then checking their neighbors etc.
 - Depth-first Search: Grid traversal by exhausting neighbors in the same direction

+# Visualization
+When an algorithm is selected and walls have been drawn, the visualization can start.
+The blue nodes represent the nodes that have been visited by the algorithm in order to find a path.
+This pattern is different for all algorithms.
+When the end node has been found, a yellow line will appear.
+This line is the shortest (or least weighing) path from the start to the end.